 Chapter metadata identifies the locations within a track where chapters begin.
 Each chapter has a numerical index and an entry point that defines where the chapter starts.

 Note that Chapters are defined against a TrackGroup rather than a Chain.
-This allows the same chapter to be used across multiple Chains.
+Although this is less general, it greatly simplifies the Chapter implementation.